HeardLibrary/linked-data/vanderbot/acquire_wikidata.md

 ### Structure of input configuration JSON

-The structure of the input configuration JSON is described in detail [here](convert-config.md)
+Starting with version 1.2.0, this script works with either a YAML or JSON configuration file.
+The structure of the input configuration file is described in detail [here](convert-config.md)

 # Script details

 Script location: <https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/acquire_wikidata_metadata.py>

-Current version: 1.0.1 and compable with VanderBot v1.7
+Current version: 1.2.0 and compable with VanderBot v1.9

-Written by Steve Baskauf 2020-21.
+Written by Steve Baskauf 2020-23.

-Copyright 2021 Vanderbilt University.
+Copyright 2023 Vanderbilt University.
 This program is released under a [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl-3.0).

 ## Running the script